umr4nlp/umr-guidelines/guidelines.md

 the clause; see [\[3-2-1-1 (7e)\]](#3-2-1-1 (7e)) and
 [\[3-2-1-1 (7f)\]](#3-2-1-1 (7f)).

-The `force` role is used for physical entities which initiate an action, or cause another entity to undergo a change, as in [\[3-2-1-1 (7g)\]](#3-2-1-1 (7g)).
+The `force` role is used for inanimate physical entities which initiate an action, or cause another entity to undergo a change, as in [\[3-2-1-1 (7g)\]](#3-2-1-1 (7g)).
 Finally, the `causer` role is used for the external